php-sage/sage/README.md

 * Sage also includes a naïve profiler you may find handy.
 It's for determining relatively which code blocks take longer than others:
+* Sage runs perfectly fine on PHP 5.1 (couldn't find a way to test it on 5.0).

 ```php
 Sage::dump( microtime() ); // just pass microtime() - also works if you pass NOTHING: s();